ahornby/autokey-macos/README.md

 ## Things That Don't Work

 Copy and paste in terminals is particularly troublesome.
-I've added workarounds for Gnome Terminal, but other terminals like Tilix would need exclusions added to work properly.
+We've added workarounds for Gnome Terminal and Konsole, but other terminals like Tilix would need exclusions added to work properly.
 Also if you use a tool with a built-in terminal like VS Code, it is difficult to detect if you are in the editor or in the terminal so copy/paste will currently work only in the editor, not in the terminal.

+In KDE some of the default shortcuts clash with these.
+You'll need to disable them in the KDE system settings.

+At time of writing in Jan 2022 you need to be in a X11 session for autokey-gtk to work,  it doesn't yet support Wayland.

 ## Installation

-First install Autokey `sudo apt install autokey-gtk`.
-Then copy these scripts into your personal configuration folder.
-You'll then need to assign the correct shortcut to these actions, for example, `<super>+c` for Copy.
+First install Autokey `sudo apt install autokey-gtk` or `sudo dnf install autokey-gtk`.
+Then point your config to the git repo with `ln -s autokey-macos ~/.config/autokey/data/autokey-macos`.
+If your autokey is not using `~/.config` it might be under `~/.local`.